 And keeping up to date?

-Follow us on Twitter and/or join our Group on LinkedIn for updates about forthcoming Topical Chats and the occasional holiday breaks.
+Follow us on Twitter and join us on Meetup.
+Join our Group on LinkedIn for updates about forthcoming events and the occasional holiday breaks.
 We also have a mailing list which you can sign up to in the box above.